burlachenkok/exploring-python3/python_details.md

 ```

-## Comprehensions syntax
+## Comprehensions Syntax

-Comprehensions syntax provides a short syntax to create several inerrable types with short expressions.
+Comprehensions Syntax provides a short syntax to create several inerrable types with short expressions.
 List comprehensions in Python:
 ```python
 [expr(item) for an item in iterable if condition (item)]
 ```